Let me clarify ….

 In recent years, the Beer Boot has become a drinking challenge or game.
-Remember, if it is your turn to drink, always point the tip of the boot DOWN until you have reached the bottom, then rotate… otherwise you could end up with a face full of beer.
+Remember, if it is your turn to drink, always point the tip of the boot up until that air bubble gets big, then rotate… otherwise you could end up with a face full of beer.

 Click the link to learn more about Beer Boots, and find Personalized Beer Boots HERE

 There Won’t Be a Quiz….